-Above 6’3” and below 5’6” Golfer that fall outside of the normal putter range will need to buy a bespoke putter.
+Above 6’3” and below 5’6” Golfer that fall outside the normal putter range will need to buy a bespoke putter.
 If you don’t want to spend the money on a new putter, you can have your present putter lengthened or trimmed down.

 What factors In?

-To be fair, manufacturers provide size recommendations to assist potential buyers in selecting the appropriate putter length based on their desired kind and height.
+Manufacturers provide size recommendations to assist potential buyers in selecting the appropriate putter length based on their desired kind and height.
 Is it just me, or does this remind anyone else of Captain Barbossa discussing the Pirate Code?
 No?
 On a more serious side, the recommendations are a good place to start, but you should truly rely on your instincts and whether or not the putter helps you cut down on 3-putts.

 Types of Putters

 The good news is that all three types of putters are still legal despite the anchoring restriction, but you’ll need to learn a new grip to utilize them (hint: secure the putter with your forearms, but only as long as your hands overlap on the shaft).
-Either that or you need to invest on a counterbalanced putter.
+Either that or you need to invest in a counterbalanced putter.

 Returning to the topic at hand – the guidelines.
-If you’re a tall person (above 6 feet), 3412 inches is the best standard putter length for you (and then subtract half an inch of length for every two inches of height you subtract).
+If you’re a tall person (above 6 feet), 3412 inches is the best standard putter length for you (and then subtract half an inch for every two inches of height you subtract).
 If you want to use a belly putter (which generally ranges from 39 to 45 inches) and you’re a tall (no pun intended) 6’2”, the ideal length would be 45 inches.

 How to choose the best putter for tall golfers